e-HAIL Members

 Assistant Professor, Computer Science and Engineering

-Areas of Expertise: Human-AI Interaction; explainable and interpretable AI.
+Areas of Expertise: Human-AI Interaction; explainable and interpretable AI

 Publications: